Mellanox/ufm_sdk_3.0/scripts/ufm_aggr_topx/README.md

 --------------------------------------------------------

-This script is used to get topx data by category. it will support three categories cong ,bw and alarms.
+This script is used to get topx data by category. it will support three categories congestion (cong), bandwidth (bw), and alarms.

 Prerequisites